ScottBurleighHeads/Check_surf_conditions/README.md

 **Input:**

-    Inputs are taken from the user and saved in an object save in the main.
+    Inputs are taken from the user and saved in an object in the main.

 **Output:**